Shini Somara: Media

 Somara's broadcasting career started in 2011 when she presented on the BBC's The Health Show, covering developments in global health.
-Later the same year, she began hosting No Kitchen Required which aired in 2012 on BBC America.
+Later that year, she began hosting No Kitchen Required which aired in 2012 on BBC America.
 The show involved three professional chefs immersing themselves in alternative culture with tribes and attempting to cook using unfamiliar tribal methods.
 The first season included trips to Dominica, New Zealand, Thailand and Fiji.

 In 2013, Somara started working on the Al Jazeera America talk show TechKnow - a 30-minute show about science and technology.
 It outlines innovations in technology and science and how they are changing lives of people in America.
 The shows are recorded with a group of contributors with backgrounds in science and technology.

 Between 2014 and late 2016, Somara worked on several BBC productions, including Tomorrow's Food, Battle of Jutland and Secrets of Orkney with Neil Oliver and Chris Packham, and for Sky Atlantic.

-In early 2016, she also started working with PBS Digital Studios on Crash Course Physics (an online educational resource explaining complicated theories in a simple way with intuitive visuals).
+In early 2016, Somara started working with PBS Digital Studios on Crash Course Physics (an online educational resource explaining complicated theories in a simple way with intuitive visuals).
 She extended her involvement with Crash Course in 2018 with a new series, Crash Course Engineering.

-In 2020, Somara was a reporter on scientific programme Razor on CGTN.
-In January 2021, Somara was a regular commentator on Science Channel's Engineering Catastrophes.
+In 2020, Somara was a reporter on the scientific program Razor on CGTN.
+In January 2021, she was a regular commentator on Science Channel's Engineering Catastrophes.

 STEM and other work

-Somara made a speech to the United Nations on 10 February 2017 about women and girls in STEM (science, technology, engineering, and mathematics).
+On 10 February 2017, Somara made a speech to the United Nations about women and girls in STEM (science, technology, engineering, and mathematics).

-On International Women in Engineering Day, June 2018, Somara launched her first podcast called "Scilence", to provide a platform for women to speak anonymously about their experiences in STEM and what it is like to work in an industry dominated by males.
-"Scilence" later evolved into "Innervation", another podcast which tackles common issues holding many women back from reaching their fullest potential.
+On International Women in Engineering Day in June 2018, Somara launched her first podcast called "Scilence", to provide a platform for women to speak anonymously about their experiences in STEM and what it is like to work in an industry dominated by males.
+"Scilence" later developed into several more Science podcasts including "Innervation", "eSTEAMd" and "Innovators Making a Difference", as well as "Mission Responsible" which was co-created with Dr Simon Clark in 2024.

 Somara is a mentor at Imperial College London and is on the E&T Innovation Awards advisory board of the Institution of Engineering and Technology.